-Grow watermelons in light, fertile, deep loam, or sandy soil.
-The soil should be well-drained.
+I grow watermelons in light, fertile, deep loam, or sandy soil.
+Make sure your soil is well-drained.
 Add aged compost or well-rotted manure to the soil and turn the soil to a depth of 8 inches (20cm) or more.
 Watermelons are heavy feeders.
 Add bone meal, greensand, or granite dust to the planting hole.

 Planting watermelons on mounds or hills is one way to ensure the soil is sufficiently warm for watermelons.
 The higher the mound the warmer the soil.
 Vines can also be trained down and around the hill rather than letting them run through the garden.
 Vines commonly grow 6 to 12 feet (2-4m)long.
 Some small varieties can be grown in a container or trained to a trellis.